mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 - [Lopez2018] Lopez de Prado, M., 2018.
 Advances in Financial Machine Learning.

 ### TODO
-*I strongly suspect that this will never be done.* Yet, it'd be good...
+*I strongly suspect that this will never be done.* Yet, it'd be good to expand my experimental study and...

-- to check the impact of embargoing and purging
+- check the impact of embargoing and purging
-- to check efficiency of bootstrapping
+- check efficiency of bootstrapping
-- to test more non-stationary time series
+- test more non-stationary time series
-- to test Seasonal-Trend Decomposition and State Space models
+- test Seasonal-Trend Decomposition and State Space models
+- run experiments on real-world [UK power data](https://yafin.app/landing/)